laiandrew2002/typing-game/README.md

 - Difficulty will increase every 10 points.

--Highscore will be store in local storage.
+- Highscore will be store in local storage.